Holes that look

 Same drill press.
 Same wood.
 Same speed.
 Two very different holes.

-A bit that scrapes instead of tears.
+A bit that slices instead of tearing.

 A negative rake angle flips that geometry.
 The edge meets the material at an angle that shears the chip rather than ripping it.
 The cut is slower by a fraction.
 The hole is dramatically cleaner.